abiy-tasissa/Nonconvex-Euclidean-Distance-Geometry-Problem-Solver/README.md

 * `ptswiss.mat`: Swiss roll data with 2048 points
 * `UScities.mat`: Data of 2920 US cities

+The first and second data sets are taken from [here](http://visionair.ge.imati.cnr.it/ontologies/shapes/search.jsp).
+The third data was obtained by simply plotting the parametric equations of a Swiss roll.
+The last data uses Latitude and Longitude of US cities, in different zip codes, to generate the point coordinates.

 ## Instructions

 The starting script is `demo_globalrecon.m`.
 Choose a data, sampling rate, set algorithm parameters and call either the exact or noisy solver.